-In definition, Application Performance Management solutions enable organizations to monitor the performance metrics of their business critical applications, receive timely alerts in case of performance issues, and generate reports for periodic performance analysis.
+In definition, an Application Performance Monitor (APM system) enables organizations to monitor the performance metrics of their business critical applications, receive timely alerts in case of performance issues, and generate reports for periodic performance analysis.

 As per software analyst firm Gartner, an Application Performance Management (APM) suite should meet three main functional dimensions:

-Let's take a brief look at each of these APM requirements:
+Let's take a brief look at each of these APM tool requirements:

 Focuses on end user experience based on availability and performance of business applications/ services.
 Comprises of real user monitoring and synthetic transaction monitoring, typically using digital agents that interact with business applications to collect transactional information.

-The primary and inevitable part of an APM solution.
+The primary and inevitable part of an Application Performance Management system.
 Comprises of application discovery and dependency mapping, monitoring of key metrics, and in depth analysis of application transactions to pinpoint application errors.
 Most IT teams evaluate the capabilities in this segment before making a purchase decision.

 Gartner encapsulates an Application Performance Management (APM) software with these dimensions.
 However, one must realize that digital application monitoring needs vary hugely between organizations and thus application management requirements are defined differently in different contexts.
-While some organizations make do with a combination of multiple tools for monitoring, alerting and reporting, an ideal APM solution presents a unified console for all monitoring requirements.
+While some organizations make do with a combination of multiple tools for monitoring, alerting and reporting, an ideal application performance management system presents a unified console for all monitoring requirements.
 Before making a choice of Application Performance Management solutions, IT and DevOps professionals in the APM sphere should thoroughly analyse the specific capabilities given below for the right application performance results.

 Your application performance management software might be able to monitor a variety of applications and frameworks but what's more important is to evaluate the tool in terms of individual organizational business needs.
-For e.g. Your APM solution might help you monitor your web server and the underlying database performance stats; however, what about your in-house custom built web application performance management?
-An ideal solution should be flexible and support all the necessary monitorable touch points in an IT setup.
+For e.g. Your application performance management tool might help you monitor your web server and the underlying database performance stats; however, what about your in-house custom built web application performance management?
+An ideal application performance management tool should be flexible and support all the necessary monitorable touch points in an IT setup.

 This is an interesting feature and an inevitable one.
 ADDM expands to Application Discovery and Dependency mapping.
 This essentially means one simple thing.
-Your APM solution should not just automatically discover all applications and servers in your network, it should also be able to categorize them (DBs, VMs, Servers, etc.) and and provide the user the ability to visualize application interdependencies.
+Your application performance management tool should not just automatically discover all applications and servers in your network, it should also be able to categorize them (DBs, VMs, Servers, etc.) and and provide the user the ability to visualize application interdependencies.
 This feature in particular helps save time that is usually wasted trying to pinpoint a bottleneck in a horde of apps.

-When I say KPIs, I am talking about metrics such as response times, requests per minute, thread and session details, CPU utilization, disk and memory utilization, error states, etc. This includes the first set of essential application and infrastructure metrics you check in order to measure the efficiency of your apps.
-Your solution should be able to present this data accurately at regular periodic intervals.
+When we say KPIs, we are talking about metrics such as response times, requests per minute, thread and session details, CPU utilization, disk and memory utilization, error states, etc. This includes the first set of essential application and infrastructure metrics you check in order to measure the efficiency of your apps.
+Your application performance management system should be able to present this data accurately at regular periodic intervals.

 Alerting is among one of the primary requirements in APM tools.
 The thresholds for these alerts should be configurable for individual metrics as well as the application as a whole.
 These alerts facilitate faster identification of application performance issues.
 However, these alerts should also be able to execute pre-configured actions for faster troubleshooting.
 Notifications (SMS, Email), Restart a VM, Execute an MBean operation, generate heap dump/ thread dump/ Garbage collection, etc. can be a few examples of automated actions.